embedly/embedly-docs/overview.rst

 Display uses the oEmbed standard to pass back information about a URL.
-To get started, you can get a more detailed overview of the features, or checkout the tutorials for what you are trying to build.
+To get started, you can get a more detailed overview of the features, or checkout the tutorials for whatever you're trying to build.

 Share
 ~~~~~